akeneo/pim-docs/cloud_edition/flexibility_mode/docs/job_consumers_and_workers.rst

    # Check the status of the daemon #2
    partners_systemctl pim_job_queue@2 status

+   # Enable the daemon #3:
+   partners_systemctl pim_job_queue@3 enable

    # Check the status of all daemons
    partners_systemctl pim_job_queue@* status

-   # See real time logs for daemon #3
-   journalctl --unit=pim_job_queue@3 -f

 Please note that if **no configuration** file exist for a given daemon identifier, the daemon will consider that it has to consume **any** elements in the queue.
 This is the default behavior.

+Ensure that all the deamons that are supposed to run are enabled.
+Disabled daemons will not be started in case your environment restarts.

 Onboarder
 ---------

-While Onboarder requires workers to run at all times, those are disabled by default since some customers do not use the Onboarder.
+While Onboarder requires workers to run at all times, those are disabled by default since some customers do not use Onboarder.

-Learn more about the onboarder and its configuration in the PIM in the dedicated section :doc:`/onboarder/index`.
+Learn more about Onboarder and its configuration in the PIM in the dedicated section :doc:`/onboarder/index`.

+Similarly to PIM job consumers, here is how you can manipulate Onboarder
+daemons:

 .. code-block:: bash
    :linenos:

    # Enable one worker
-   partners_systemctl pim_onboarder_worker@1 start
+   partners_systemctl pim_onboarder_worker@1 enable

    # Start the worker
    partners_systemctl pim_onboarder_worker@1 start